-8.2.01 Properties of Primary Plat:
+8.2.01 Properties of Preliminary Plat:

-- 1. Material: The Plat may be drawn in pencil on paper or other material from which blue line prints can be made. - 2.
+- 1. Material: The Plat may be drawn in pencil on paper or other material from which copies can be easily reproducible blue line prints can be made. - 2.
 Scale: The Plat shall be drawn to a scale of not less than one-inch equals one hundred feet (1" = 100"). - 3.
 Size: Size of individual sheets is optional as long as the Preliminary Plat is clearly legible (preferably 24" X 36"). - 4.
 Prepared by: Shall be prepared by an engineer or a surveyor and signed by him.